carnival77/DevOps_Docker/README.md

-# DevOps_Kubernetes
+# DevOps_Docker
-Implemented Web Poll service employing Kubernetes in Epitech.
+Implemented Web Poll service employing Docker in Epitech.

 The application you are working on during this project is a simple poll web application.
 Poll is a Python Flask web application that gathers the votes to push them into a Redis queue.
 The Java Worker consumes the